guritgb/bajaj_gurit_bfhlapi/README.md

 - Descriptive error messages
 - Try-catch blocks for graceful error handling

-## Deployment

-### Railway
-1. Connect your GitHub repository to Railway
-2. Railway will automatically detect the Node.js app
-3. Set environment variables if needed
-4. Deploy

 ### Render
 1. Connect your GitHub repository to Render